learn-co-curriculum/phase-5-practice-challenge-first-spicy-batch/README.md

-# Phase 5 DS&A Assessment: First Spicy Batch
+# Practice Challenge: First Spicy Batch

-In this assessment, you will get an opportunity to practice using the Data Structures and Algorithms skills you have built over the course of the program.
+In this practice challenge, you will get an opportunity to use the Data Structures and Algorithms skills you have built over the course of the program.

-The purpose of this assessment is to give you more exposure to DS&A problems and to get feedback on your solution from your instructor.
-This assessment has a rubric that will allow for your instructor to evaluate your submission and provide feedback, but the grade will have no impact on your successful completion of the program.
+It will also help you prepare for the types of challenges you can expect to see in job interviews.

 ## Instructions